SantoriniDave.com

 Thanks

-The two-bedroom apartment at AKA does sleep five.
+I love the two-bedroom apartments at AKA and they do sleep five.
 Airbnb in New York City is a possibility but is very hit and miss.
 I’d stick with the hotel.

 Hihi,